Kevinwty0107/Kevinwty0107.github.io/_pages/publications.md

 ### Machine Learning for Database and Storage, Indexing

 [1].
 Taiyi Wang, Liang Liang, Guang Yang, Thomas Heinis and Eiko Yoneki.
-"A New Paradigm in Tuning Learned Indexes: A Reinforcement Learning-Enhanced Approach", the International Conference on Management of Data (SIGMOD 2025)
+"A New Paradigm in Tuning Learned Indexes: A Reinforcement Learning-Enhanced Approach", the International Conference on Management of Data (SIGMOD), 2025

 [2].
 Taiyi Wang, Zakir Singh, Eiko Yoneki.
 "AutoIndexer: A Reinforcement Learning-Enhanced Index Advisor Towards Scaling Workloads", under review

 [3].
 Taiyi Wang, Eiko Yoneki.
-"IA2: Leveraging Instance-Aware Index Advisor with Reinforcement Learning for Diverse Workloads", the 4th Workshop on Machine Learning and Systems of EuroSys, 2024 (EuroMLSys’24)
+"IA2: Leveraging Instance-Aware Index Advisor with Reinforcement Learning for Diverse Workloads", the 4th Workshop on Machine Learning and Systems of European Conference on Computer Systems (EuroMLSys), 2024

 [4].
 Taiyi Wang, Eiko Yoneki.
-"Enhancing Generalization through Task Vector Fusion in Deep Reinforcement Learning for Database Optimization", EuroSys, 2024 (Poster)
+"Enhancing Generalization through Task Vector Fusion in Deep Reinforcement Learning for Database Optimization", European Conference on Computer Systems (EuroSys), 2024 (Poster)

 [5].
 George-Octavian Bărbulescu, Taiyi Wang, Zak Singh and Eiko Yoneki.
 "Learned Graph Rewriting with Equality Saturation: A New Paradigm in Relational Query Rewrite and Beyond", under review